Bushfighter

 ### Martial Prowess

 In addition, choose two weapons with which you are proficient.
-You can utilize the 1st-degree Martial Exploits associated with those weapons.
-You can utilize higher tier martial exploits when you reach 5th (2nd degree), 11th (3rd-degree), and 17th (4th degree) levels in this class.
+You can utilize the Martial Exploits associated with either of those weapons.

 During a long rest, you can alter the focus of your training and replace your chosen Fighting Style or one of your trained weapons with another option available to you.